-Four bullets hit his body, three from the rear and one from the front.
+Four bullets hit Dillinger's body, three from the rear and one from the front.
 Two bullets grazed his face just next to his left eye.
-A third, the fatal shot, entered the base of the neck and traveled upward hitting the second vertebra, then exiting below his right eye.
-Gradually, a crowd formed around Dillinger's lifeless body, and several people dabbed handkerchiefs into the blood for souvenirs.
+A third, the fatal shot, entered the base of his neck and traveled upward, hitting the second vertebra before exiting below his right eye.
+Gradually, a crowd formed around Dillinger's lifeless body, with several people dabbing handkerchiefs into his blood for souvenirs.
 The police had to finally be called in to move people away so that federal agents could secure the scene and remove Dillinger's body.

-Dillinger was taken to Alexian Brothers Hospital and officially pronounced dead before being taken to the Cook County Morgue.
+John Dillinger was taken to Alexian Brothers Hospital, and was officially pronounced dead before being taken to the Cook County Morgue.
 The crowd had followed the FBI agents and the body to the morgue and into the post-mortem room.
 Meanwhile, hundreds of spectators waited outside until late into the night, hoping to catch a glimpse of the slain outlaw.
-Throughout the next day, an estimated 15,000 people shuffled past the body of John Dillinger, before it was taken to McCready Funeral Home.
-From there he was placed in a hearse and given a police escort to the Indiana border for his journey back to Mooresville, Indiana.
-There at the Harvey Funeral Home, Dillinger's sister, Audrey, identified the body.
-He was given a Christian burial on July 25, 1934, and laid to rest in the family plot at Crown Hill Cemetery in Indianapolis, Indiana.
+Throughout the next day, an estimated 15,000 people had shuffled past Dillinger's body before it was taken to the McCready Funeral Home.
+From there, he was placed in a hearse and given a police escort to the Indiana border for his journey back to Mooresville, Indiana.
+There, at the Harvey Funeral Home, Dillinger's sister, Audrey, identified the body.
+Dillinger was given a Christian burial on July 25, 1934, and laid to rest in the family plot at Crown Hill Cemetery in Indianapolis.

 © 2013 A+E Networks.
 All rights reserved.

 Sign in with Facebook to see how you and your friends are connected to famous icons.